diraneyya/deep-music-visualizer-showdown/content/post/2021-12-01-yasmin-ragab.md

 ## Command Variations

-I tried different things, the tempo command seems to help me achieve what I wanted to achieve because of this and that.
+I tried different things, I run out of memory and i tried to change the batch size to get it work.

 ### Competition Entry